Collaborne/cordova-gallery-access/README.md

 # cordova-gallery-access
-Reads photos & videos from an album (e.g. Camera Roll) and returns them as dataURLs
+Reads photos & videos from an album (e.g. Camera Roll)

 Tested for iOS and Android.
 Likely works also for other platforms (but not tested).